People's Republic of Kampuchea: Council of Ministers

-The Judiciary
+Judiciary

 The restoration of law and order was one of the more pressing tasks of the Heng Samrin regime.
 Since 1979 the administration of justice was in the hands of people's revolutionary courts that were set up hastily in Phnom Penh and in other major provincial cities.
 A new law dealing with the organisation of courts and with the Office of Public Prosecutor was promulgated in February 1982.
 Under this law, the People's Supreme Court became the highest court of the land.

 The judicial system comprised the people's revolutionary courts, the military tribunals, and the public prosecutors' offices.
 The Council of Ministers, on the recommendations of local administrative bodies called people's revolutionary committees, appointed judges and public prosecutors.

 Administrative divisions

 In late 1987, the country was divided into eighteen provinces (khet) and two special municipalities (krong), Phnom Penh and Kampong Saom, which were under direct central government control.

 The provinces were subdivided into about 122 districts (srok), 1,325 communes (khum), and 9,386 villages (phum).
 The subdivisions of the municipalities were wards (sangkat).